-Note that LISTSERV 14 running on non-VM systems actually has about 98% of the functionality of the VM version, and nearly 100% of the functionality that people actually use day-to-day.
+Note: LISTSERV 15 running on non-VM systems actually has about 98% of the functionality of the VM version, and nearly 100% of the functionality that people actually use day-to-day.

-The File Server
+2.1.1 The File Server

 There are actually two different file server systems in operation across the LISTSERV network.
 One is the original version running on VM, which includes the ability to create "filelists" (indexes) which point in turn to more files which can be stored on the server, and the AFD and FUI functions mentioned above.
-This file server system, while still quite powerful and easy to use, is unfortunately written in a non-portable language, making a complete rewrite from the beginning a necessity.
-There has been no change in the VM file server from 1.8b through 1.8e (and subsequently 14.x).
+This file server system, while still guite powerful and easy to use, is unfortunately written in a non-portable language, making a complete rewrite from the beginning a necessity.
+There has been no change in the VM file server from 1.8b through 1.8e (and subsequently 15.x).

 The second file server system currently in operation runs on the VMS, unix, and Windows ports of LISTSERV.
 This is in essence still a subset of the old system in which the LISTSERV maintainer creates entries in a SITE.CATALOG file for each file that will be made available to users.
-With the release of 1.8c, it became possible for the LISTSERV maintainer to create sub-catalogs, which can be maintained by list owners or other responsible people.
-1.8d added the GIVE command and the ability to create file "packages" to the non-VM versions.
-For more information, please see chapter 8 of this manual.
+It is also possible for the LISTSERV maintainer to create hierarchical sub-catalogs, which can be maintained by list owners or other responsible people.
+Finally, the GIVE command and the ability to create file "packages" are also available.
+For more information, please see Section 8 File and Notebook Archives.

 L-Soft is still developing LISTSERV's file server, which will eventually include a super-set of the original VM file server command set.
-Complete details are not available as of this writing, but pains are being taken to ensure that the most common commands will not change along the development path.
+Pains are being taken to ensure that the most common commands will not change along the development path.
 This will help to keep a great deal of existing documentation that has been passed along the Internet from becoming obsolete overnight.
-The fully-developed file server is scheduled to include AFD (Automatic File Distribution) and FUI (File Update Information) in addition to other new functionality.

-The WWW List Archive and List Management Interface
+2.1.2 The WWW List Archive and List Management Interface

-In Version 1.8c, a web-enabled List Archive Interface was introduced.
-In 1.8d, the interface was expanded to include list and site management features.
-The interface as been significantly rewritten for version 1.8e and is fully documented in chapter 11 of this manual.
+LISTSERV 15 includes a significantly-rewritten web archive and management interface.
 The web interface continues to be unavailable on VM but is available on all other platforms on which the software runs.